NeilWJames/simple-taxonomy-refreshed/docs/usage.md

 ![Taxonomy Listing](../images/AddTaxList.png)

-Some options will appear in the space under each taxonomy label when the pointer is over the area.
+Some functional options will appear in the space under each taxonomy label when the pointer is over the area.

 | Option | Processing |